Recruiting for Your Waiting Children

 The AdoptOntario Professional Adoption Resources Databank is designed to help adoption professionals facilitate these events by generating appropriate mailing lists to contact families and creating a video playlist.

-To learn how use the system to coordinate your child profile night, see page 27 of the AdoptOntario Professional Recruitment Handbook.
+To learn how use the system to coordinate your child profile night, refer to the AdoptOntario Professional Recruitment Handbook.

 For more information about how to host a successful child profile night using AdoptOntario Professional, don’t hesitate to contact AdoptOntario staff at: email@example.com